spikewilliams/rails4windocker/README.md

   Ruby 2.3.1 will be installed to the ~/.rbenv/versions/2.3.1 directory on the container, and also in the "ruby" directory under the current Windows directory.
 You can install as many different Ruby versions as you want.

-  Right now .bash_profile isn't getting run automatically for some reason, so you may need to do this to get your PATH squared away:
+  If .bashrc isn't run automatically for some reason, you may need to do this to get your PATH squared away:

-    source ~/.bash_profile
+    source ~/.bashrc

   To let the Linux environment know you want to use ruby version to 2.3.1: